ashutosh-mishra4/kombai-blog/content/posts/2023-04-04---Flex-Not-Working/index.md

 #### Output

-- In the above code, 50% of 300px, i.e, 150px is immediately to the first item because of `flex-basis: 50%;`
+- In the above code, 50% of 300px, i.e, 150px is immediately assigned to the first item because of `flex-basis: 50%;`

 - The remaining 150px space is initially empty because the `flex-basis` of the other two items is 0.
 Later on, it's divided into all three items equally because each of them has `flex-grow: 1`, making them 200px, 50px, and 50px respectively.